The objectives of the protection system:

 – machine protections (e.g. reverse power);

-– selective protections (e.g. over current);
+– selective protection (e.g. overcurrent);

 – non-selective protections (e.g. Under voltage, frequency);

-– protections in support (e.g. fuses, overcurrent, under voltage);
+– protections in support (e.g. fuses, overcurrent, under-voltage);

 – interface protections (e.g. under voltage protections; under/over and rate of change of frequency; overcurrent for a disconnection between the plant network and the utility network);